|Copa Libertadores 1999|

 The club was founded on August 26, 1914, as Palestra Italia , but changed to the current name on September 14, 1942.
 It is one of the most popular and successful Brazilian clubs, with around 17 million supporters, including a large number of Brazilians of Italian ancestry.
 They won the 1999 Copa Libertadores.

 GK: Marcos (Brazil)

 Marcos spent his entire career at Palmeiras of the Série A in Brazil, from 1992 until his retirement in January 2012, and became one of the club's greatest idols, being nicknamed São Marcos ("Saint Mark" in Portuguese).
-He only earned 24 caps for Brazil, largely because of playing with Dida and Rogério Ceni.
-He was the starting goalkeeper of the champion Brazilian squad of the 2002 World Cup.
+He only earned 27 caps for Brazil, largely because of playing with Dida and Rogério Ceni in the same generation.
+He was the starting goalkeeper of the champion Brazilian squad at the 2002 World Cup.